 WHO MAY APPLY:

 The Office of the Assistant Secretary for Export Administration (EA) regulates exports and reexports through a licensing system set forth in the Export Administration Regulations (EAR).
 United States national security and foreign policy interests are safeguarded through EA's administration of export control laws relating to dual-use items.
 At the same time, EA seeks to reduce the regulatory burdens impeding international marketing which will aid in the economic growth of the United States.
-EA also has a leadership role in a range of high priority programs that involve international competitiveness and defense industrial base issues.
+EA also has a leadership role in a range of high priority programs that involve international competitiveness.

 - Applicants must have a degree, See Qualifications Section.